 Helping students engage with the world

 The N.U.in program is an experiential, academic program that expands students’ Northeastern education into worldwide locations.
-International students can be selected to participate in N.U.in.
-Because the first semester is outside of the USA, international students must read all the information to understand how this will impact their arrival to the USA when coming to the Boston campus.
+International students must read all the information to understand how this will impact their arrival to the U.S. after the N.U.in program.

 What type of I-20 should you request?

-New international students who will be attending the N.U.in program for Fall semester in their specific site location (outside of the USA), should request a new initial I-20 for the upcoming Spring term.
-They will start the USA portion of their degree program in Boston in January.
+New international students who will be attending the N.U.in program for Fall semester outside of the U.S., should request a new initial I-20 for the upcoming spring term.
+They will start the U.S. portion of their degree program in January.
 The I-20 form will be issued for a January start.

 I-20 form for spring semester

-The I-20 form is a visa eligibility document issued by Northeastern University to certify that an eligible international student has met admission requirements for a full-time program of study and has demonstrated sufficient financial support for his/her studies in the USA.
-This visa eligibility document is needed to apply for a nonimmigrant student visa at a USA Embassy or USA Consulate in order to obtain F-1 status within the USA.
+The I-20 form is a visa eligibility document issued by Northeastern University to certify that an eligible international student has met admission requirements for a full-time program of study and has demonstrated sufficient financial support for his/her studies in the U.S. This visa eligibility document is needed to apply for a nonimmigrant student visa at a U.S. Embassy or U.S. Consulate in order to obtain F-1 status within the U.S.

 Applying for the spring semester

 You can submit an initial I-20 request only after you have been admitted to a program at Northeastern University.
+For many students, this means that you will be able to submit your request prior to your departure in the Fall.
 You will also need to be sure to confirm other requirements needed by the admissions office before your I-20 request submission.
 At that time, you will then be able to submit an electronic I-20 request through myOGS.
-The Office of Global Services encourages you to submit your initial I-20 request as soon as possible to provide ample time for the issuance of the I-20 and your F-1 visa application process prior to your enrollment.
+OGS encourages you to submit your initial I-20 request as soon as possible to provide ample time for the issuance of the I-20 and your F-1 visa application process prior to your enrollment.

 How to prepare and submit an online request

-1 Required documents (must be in digital format of PDF or JPEG):
+1 Required documents for the I-20 request e-form.
+They must be in digital format of PDF or JPEG: